-- Does the Policy have a form to be filled out by persons making reports to the CAS, for the church or charity's internal records? - While this requirement is not necessarily prescribed by the CFSA, it would be helpful for a church or charity to maintain records regarding developments that have occurred
+- Does the Policy provide a general summary of the information to be reported to the CAS when a person has reasonable grounds to suspect child abuse? - Does the Policy have a form to be filled out by persons making reports to the CAS, for the organization's internal records? - While this requirement is not necessarily prescribed by the CFSA, it would be helpful for an organization to maintain records regarding developments that have occurred

-- Are members/volunteers who report suspected abuse provided with assurances of confidentiality? - Does the Policy outline a clear internal procedure to be followed in investigating allegations of abuse? - Such internal procedures would not replace reporting requirements owed to the government child welfare authorities - The internal church or charity's investigative procedures would be followed after the necessary reports have been made with the authorities
+- Are members/volunteers who report suspected abuse provided with assurances of confidentiality? - Does the Policy outline a clear internal procedure to be followed in investigating allegations of abuse? - Such internal procedures would not replace reporting requirements owed to the government child welfare authorities - The organization's internal investigative procedures would be followed after the necessary reports have been made with the authorities

-- Does the Policy contain procedures to provide follow-up with the complainant and/or authorities following investigation of an abuse? - Does the Policy identify potential remedies and sanctions that may follow a report of suspected child abuse? - e.g. the accused perpetrator may be suspended and/or removed from the church or charity's premises until the investigation has been completed - An employee charged with overseeing ministry with children who is convicted of abuse may suspended and/or terminated as an employee
+- Does the Policy contain procedures to provide follow-up with the complainant and/or authorities following investigation of an abuse? - Does the Policy identify potential remedies and sanctions that may follow a report of suspected child abuse? - e.g. the accused perpetrator may be suspended and/or removed from the organization's premises until the investigation has been completed - An employee charged with overseeing programs with children who is convicted of abuse may suspended and/or terminated as an employee